Lease purchase is one finance option with low monthly payments that helps you plan the costs of your car or van ownership.

 Serious lease and finance companies, such as Hippo, also promise a warranty for every car, so even if you’re unlucky enough to have an issue, you’re largely covered by the warranty.
 You can also enhance your warranty for total peace of mind.

 One larger and important cost you need to factor in is the final balloon payment.
-Although, monthly payments are usually lower with a lease purchase, giving you the opportunity to free up funds to put aside to use for the payment at the end of the agreement.
+Although, monthly payments are usually lower with a lease purchase, allowing you to free up funds to put aside to use for the payment at the end of the agreement.

 It’s possible to cancel your lease purchase agreement, but you’d need to pay a settlement fee.